Jamberoo Social Golf Club

 The successful 1989 Ladies Pennant team, l – r: Jenny Grey, Glad Miller, Shirley Walsh, Trish Orgill, Helen Young

-John Duncan appointed greenkeeper.
+Full-time greenkeeper appointed.
 To this stage all work on the course had been done through volunteer labour.
 Club given an interim golf rating of 60.90.
 Negotiations with Kiama Council with regard to leasing extra land next to Tate’s Place.
 Huge working bee held laying turf on three new greens with grass from Kiama Bowling Club.

-John Duncan completed his apprenticeship and is awarded “Illawarra Apprentice of the Year’.
 Major repairs carried out on the banks of the Minnamurra River with assistance from Kiama Council and Cleary Bros.
 Amalgamation discussions continued with Jamberoo Bowling Club.
 10 year Anniversary celebrations.

 New course layout to be played on a trial basis.
 The new layout was adopted and is the present design that members now play.
 Fees set at $85, juniors $10 and Saturday competitions $4.
 Clive Kingswood elected as Captain.